Treats plaque psoriasis and psoriatic arthritis.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Burning sensation when urinating, or change in how much or how often you urinate.
+- Burning feeling when urinating, change in how much or how often you urinate

 If you notice these less serious side effects, talk with your doctor:

 - Redness, pain, swelling, or itching where the shot was given